Moonsong-Labs/moonwall/docs/guide/intro/getting-started.md

 ## Downloading a Binary

-For this example lets download a copy of the Moonbeam node via the CLI menus.
+For this example let's download a copy of the Moonbeam node via the CLI menus.

 Launch the app: